🇬🇧 EN

 Common applications:

-• Stage monitor systems.
+• Stage monitors.

 • In-ear monitoring.